baljotsingh1986/Web-Development/DBandNode/README.md

-Server side database queries using nodejs
+Simple web app to track workout using server side database using nodejs and client side AJAX calls.